MaastrichtU-CDS/LinkedDicom/README.md

 * The ontology used is available in the folder [./ontology](./ontology).
 * The main contents of the python package are available in [./package](./package)
 * An example for using the package as a python API is available in [./examples](./examples)
-* The docker implementation as webservice is available in [./webservice](./webservice)
 * The use as command-line utility is below

 ## Use as command-line utility